aru31/test-blog-publish/Readme.md

 - [ ] Support Images for platforms
 - [ ] Support multiple files in a single commit
 - [ ] Article update for dev.to

+## Developer Tips

+- All the print statements are logged in the workflow